EmanuelBender/GoogleSheet_Inventory_System/README.md

   - Sheet auto-detects store, date, existing items, and adds new items into the sheet.

 - **Profiles & Builds:**
-  - Profile building subtracts components from the Inventory sheet, providing a cost, stats, and success report.
+  - Profile building subtracts components from INVENTORY, providing a cost, stats, and report.
-  - Adds the Build to the Builds sheet with a corresponding Log entry in Logs.
+  - Adds the Build to the BUILDS with a corresponding Log entry in Logs.

 - **Editing:**
-  - On the Overview sheet, edit any row entry from a current search, instantly updating the Inventory sheet.
+  - On OVERVIEW, edit any row entry from a current search, instantly updating the INVENTORY.
-  - Profiles sheet requires only Amount and ID, speeding up the editing process.
+  - PROFILES only requires entry of Amount and ID, speeding up the profile making process.
-  - New items entered manually on the Inventory sheet can be efficiently updated via builds or invoices.

 - **Sidebar (Shopping list or Stats):**
   - Shopping List: low or marked items.